Second Nine Weeks News

 Juan lee el libro.

-Posted in Seesaw, and technology
+Posted in technology

 After receiving an invitation from Seesaw, I completed the training course to be a Seesaw Ambassador.
 Shawne Briggs, Sheffield Primary librarian, told me how useful it is in the library and she talked about how she infused it into all of her lessons.
 I started using it for lessons at the beginning of the school year and it has enriched our learning tenfold!
 The kids love it and I like how everything is in one place for me to approve.
 It has caused some shy kids to ‘come out of their shell’ and share!
 I can’t wait to find out more about this amazing tool and to share it with the staff via our Technology Committee meetings!

-Posted in apps, fifth grade, fourth grade, technology, and third grade
+Posted in apps, and technology

 Third through fifth grade had fun in the Jackson Library last week when they created their own gifs using the free desktop app, Brush Ninja.
 Check out their creativity!